tanter75/Credit_Risk_Analysis/README.md

 ## Overview of Analysis:
 ###
 As stated in the beginning of Challenge 17, credit risk is an inherently unbalanced classification problem, as good loans easily outnumber bad ones.
-The purpose of this analysis is to use machine learning technics of RandomOverSampling, UnderSampling, SMOTE and SMOTEENN algorithms, BalancedRandomForestClassifier, EasyEnsembleClassifier and imbalanced-learn and scikit-learn libraries to build and evaluate models to measure credit risk.
+The purpose of this analysis is to use machine learning technics of RandomOverSampling, UnderSampling, SMOTE and SMOTEENN algorithms, BalancedRandomForestClassifier, EasyEnsembleClassifier and imbalanced-learn and scikit-learn libraries to build and evaluate models to measure credit risk for credit card application.s

 ## Results of Analysis:
 ###